offminded/agent-guides/claude-commands/page.md

 Please execute this comprehensive session documentation process:

-### Phase 1: History Extraction
+### Phase 1: History Extraction from Claude Code Storage
+1. Identify the current project's Claude storage directory:
+   - Convert current working directory to Claude's format (replace / with -)
+   - Locate session files in `~/.claude/projects/{project-dir}/`

-- Access the current conversation thread
+2. Find the current session file:
+   - List all `.jsonl` files sorted by modification time
+   - Select the most recently modified file (current session)

+3. Extract all messages from the JSONL file:
+   - Parse each line as JSON
-- Extract all messages (user and assistant)
+   - Extract messages with role and content
-- Identify all tool usage and parameters
+   - Preserve tool usage information
-- Catalog all file operations and content
+   - Maintain chronological order

 ### Phase 2: Source Attribution
 Parse and cite all sources encountered: